advantech-EdgeAI/.github/profile/README.md

 ### Meet Our AI Boxes 📦

-The MIC-AI series delivers compact, industrial-grade edge AI solutions powered by NVIDIA Jetson for high GPU performance.
+The MIC-AI series delivers compact, industrial-grade edge AI solutions accelerated by NVIDIA Jetson for high GPU performance.
 From video analytics in safety, transportation, and manufacturing to rugged systems for heavy machinery and smart city applications, MIC-AI brings AI to the edge.

 ### Work with Advantech Solution Pilot 🛩️